 Furthermore, the Puerto Rico Innovation and Technology Service (PRITS), created by Act No. 75-2019 (Act- 75), issued Administrative Order No.: PRITS-2023-001, on March 15, 2023.
 PRITS is the Executive Branch's office in charge of implementing, developing, and coordinating the Government's public policy regarding innovation, information, and technology, and is in charge of implementing accountability systems that promote continuous improvement and innovation by aligning the organization of established expectations and goals, among other things.
 These systems, in turn must contribute to the more efficient use of governmental resources and increase the transparency in government management.
-Through said administrative order, PRITS established certain requirements and proceedings to review, evaluate and approve any and all projects, purchase, auction, request for proposal, contract or any established method for the acquisition of goads and/or services, telephony, network infrastructure, equipment and security services information, digitization of procedures and services, data platforms, web pages and portals, mobile applications, services, applications, development of computer systems and systems in general, and any other covered by Act-75.
+Through said administrative order, PRITS established certain requirements and proceedings to review, evaluate and approve any and all projects, purchase, auction, request for proposal, contract or any established method for the acquisition of goods and/or services related in whole or in part to information systems or that impact data centers, cloud services, telephony, network infrastructure, equipment and security services information, digitization of procedures and services, data platforms, web pages and portals, mobile applications, services, applications, development of computer systems and systems in general, and any other covered by Act-75.